rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 computer language, we would have cloned jeweler and modified the source code for our purposes.
 This would imply a fork of the code base - and the projects would have diverged irrevocably.
 As it stands, we can build on the existing jeweler project.
-Some 'brittleness' may exist, as explained above, but in general we should normally be able to continue adapting our code base to that of jeweler.
+Some 'brittleness' may get introduced, as explained above, but in general we should normally be able to continue adapting our code base to that of jeweler.